-Stı udent's Name:
+Student's Name:

+[please print clearly]

-Hiş gh School:
+High School:

-Te acher/Coach:
+Teacher/Coach:

-Stı udent's Address:
+Student's Address:

-Stu udent's Email: -

-Stı udent's Phone#:
+Student's Email: [please print clearly] Student's Phone#: [please print clearly]

-ALL CONTESTANTS MUST BE AVAILABLE TO SPEAK AT BOTH THE F DISTRICT CONTESTS IN ORDER TO ENTER THE CLUB CON
+ALL CONTESTANTS MUST BE AVAILABLE TO SPEAK AT BOTH THE REGIONAL AND DISTRICT CONTESTS IN ORDER TO ENTER THE CLUB CONTEST

-Ro tary Club you are representing:
+Rotary Club you are representing:

-Ple ease read and check the following:
+Please read and check the following:

-If selected as the Club winner or alternate, I will be available to speak at Dates/Times to be announced later. the Regional Contest.

-If selected as the Regional winner or alternate, I will be available to spea Speech Contest to be held in May 18th 2024 in Hagerstown MD @ 2:00PM the district RYLA being held in June 2024.

-I agree to abide by the rules of the Rotary International District 7360 4-Wand to create an original speech for delivery.
-Note: Rules, information are be found on the District 7360 website at: www.district7360.org

-I declare that the research and work on this speech are mine and mine al one.

-I understand that my sponsoring Rotary Club and/or District 7360 may tak video my speech in whole or in part and use it for PR purposes or to prom within Rotary.

-I understand all costs to attend the district regional or district competition of the contestant or sponsoring club. n is the responsibility

-Stı udent Signature:
+- □ If selected as the Club winner or alternate, I will be available to speak at the Regional Contest.
+March 8th or 15th or other date to be announced later. - If selected as the regional winner or alternate, I will be available to speak at the District 7360 Speech Contest to be held in March 29th 2025 in Bedford PA and if willing, speak at the district RYLA being held June 13-15 2025. - □ I agree to abide by the rules of the Rotary International District 7360 4-Way Test Speech Contest and to create an original speech for delivery.
+Note: Rules, information and judging forms can be found on the District-7360 website at: www.district7360.org - □ I declare that the research and work on this speech are mine and mine alone and any AI was not used to create the speech. - □ I understand that my sponsoring Rotary Club and/or District 7360 may take pictures and/or video my speech in whole or in part and use it for PR purposes or to promote future contests within Rotary. - □ I understand all costs to attend the district regional or district competition is the responsibility of the contestant or sponsoring club.